Creating a LoadBalancer Service

 By default, the service port (NodePort or container port of the Service) is used for health check.
 You can also specify another port for health check.
 After the port is specified, a service port named cce-healthz will be added for the Service.

-- Node Port: If a shared load balancer is used or no ENI instance is associated, the node port is used as the health check port.
-If this parameter is not specified, a random port is used.
+- Node Port: If a shared or dedicated load balancer is used without an associated network interface, the node port will be used as the health check port.
+If the port is not specified, a random port will be used.
 The value ranges from 30000 to 32767.

-- Container Port: When a dedicated load balancer is associated with an ENI instance, the container port is used for health check.
+- Container Port: When a dedicated load balancer is associated with a network interface, the container port is used for health check.
 The value ranges from 1 to 65535.

 Check Period (s)